 - Salmon – The Cycle of Life.
 An emphasis on the salmon as a special resource to the local Indigenous People.
 Water as Life.
 Issues and the awareness of a shared responsibility to the protection of water.

-- Forest Meditation – The students will be instructed through a forest meditation
+- Forest Meditation – The students will be invited to participate in a forest meditation

 - The Tree of Life – Cedar, it’s sacred gifts: medicine, technology, shelter, clothing, transportation